 From the food on our plates to the homes we live in to the fuel in our vehicles, plants impact all aspects of our daily lives.
 As an ever-growing human population continues to increase the demand for crops and other plant products, so too does the demand for plant scientists.
 Plant Sciences addresses the challenges from the field to the laboratory.
 Students enroll in a generalized core curriculum, then further refine their expertise by choosing among a variety of emphasis areas including: Breeding, Biology & Biotechnology; Crop Management; and Horticultural Science and Design.
 A few of the plant sciences careers include crop management specialists, horticulturists, plant geneticists, biotechnologists, plant protection specialists, and turfgrass scientists.

 Major Program Requirements

-Students earning a Bachelor of Science in Plant Sciences are required to complete all University general education, University undergraduate requirements, degree, and major requirements, including selected foundational courses, which may fulfill some University general education requirements.
-Students earning a degree in Plant Sciences must also select one emphasis area.
+Students earning a Bachelor of Science in Plant Sciences are required to complete all University general education, University graduation, and degree requirements, including selected foundational courses, which may fulfill some University general education requirements.
+Students earning a degree in Plant Sciences must select at least one emphasis area.